abelectronicsuk/ABElectronics_MicroPython_Libraries/ADCDifferentialPi/README.md

 ```
 from ADCDifferentialPi import ADCDifferentialPi
 ```
-Next you must initialise the adc object:
+Next, you must create and initialise an adc object:
 ```
 adc = ADCDifferentialPi(0x68, 0x69, 18)
 ```
 The first two arguments are the I2C addresses of the ADC chips.
 The values shown are the default addresses of the ADC board.

-The third argument is the sample bit rate you want to use on the adc chips.
-Sample rate can be 12, 14, 16 or 18
+The third argument is the sample bit rate you want to use on the ADC chips.
+The sample rate can be 12, 14, 16 or 18

 You can now read the voltage from channel 1 with: